aimicrocot/microcot-preset/README.md

 — HTML/CSS & Kitten CSS ~ use with regex!
 Super-laconic but effective prompt, works like large ones and also generates images and sometimes interactive.
 Enable only when needed to avoid slowing the model down.
 If you get a strange result, delete the post and generate again.
 Want some seriously cool CSS?
 Set Reasoning to max

-— Info table RU & EN ~ enable when characters/locations/outfits change frequently
+— Info table ~ enable when characters/locations/outfits change frequently

-— Anti-echo OOC ~ an attempt to reduce echoing more concisely and with less model degradation (learned from @maybee0rnot)
+— Anti-echo ~ an attempt to reduce echoing more concisely and with less model degradation (learned from @maybee0rnot)

 — Anti-omniscience ~ reduces the chance that characters know more about each other than was explicitly stated in the game